 This particular fee comes up whenever you make a cash advance or an equivalent transaction such as overdraft protection.

 When it comes to the amount, it often runs at 5% of the withdrawn amount or a flat $10.
 In this case, it takes whichever is higher between the two.
 The best way to avoid this fee is by avoiding cash advance transactions altogether.
+A better option may be applying for installment loans or personal loans.

 3. Balance Transfer Fee